Medication-Assisted Treatment (MAT)

 How Does the Medication Help?

 Medication-Assisted Treatment is not suitable to treat every type of addiction, but it has been seen to help in opioid and alcohol addictions.
-The benefits from an individualized formula of behavioral therapies and medications are:
+The benefits of an individualized formula of behavioral therapies and medications are:

 Reducing withdrawal symptoms and psychological cravings by normalizing brain chemistry